sensimevanidus/dry/README.md

 # dry
-Sometimes I find myself googling more than once to find a solution for the same problem I've encountered before.
+Sometimes I find myself googling more than once to find a solution for some problems I've encountered before.
 From now on, I'll be using this repository to record this kind of stuff.

 ## Bash Scripting